1. Example Gallery¶

 File: examples/refraction_index_presets.py

-This example displays different plots for the refraction index presets.
+This example displays different plots for all refraction index presets.

 Fig. 1.61 Refractive index curve for glasses.¶ |